Skip to main content

 The Utilisation Problem

 There is a third issue rarely discussed openly: most mid-market businesses do not need a full-time CISO.
 A business with 80 staff and a manageable regulatory footprint needs strategic security leadership — but it does not need it forty hours a week.
-It needs it intensively during programme setup, periodically for governance and reporting, and on-demand when incidents arise.
+It needs it intensively during the initial reset, periodically for governance and reporting, and on-demand when incidents arise.

 Hiring a full-time executive for a role that requires fifteen to twenty hours per month is a structural mismatch.
 The executive is either underutilised — which creates retention risk — or they expand into operational work better handled by other roles.